Fair Algorithms for Hierarchical Agglomerative Clustering: Performing Fair HAC

+Algorithm 1 functions as follows: it tightens the fairness constraint (and loosens the distance constraint) as we keep constructing the clustering tree from bottom to top.
+The fairness constraint tightening is achieved using the function $\mathcal{Z}_{\alpha}: \mathbb{R} \rightarrow \mathbb{R}$ and the distance constraint loosening is achieved using the $\mathcal{Z}_{\beta}: \mathbb{R} \rightarrow \mathbb{R}$ function. $\mathcal{Z}_{\alpha}$ and $\mathcal{Z}_{\beta}$ are both monotonically increasing functions and are parameterized appropriately for the dataset $X$.
+We compute the actual constraint bounds $\alpha$ and $\beta$ using $\mathcal{Z}_{\alpha}(|C| - k)$ (line 6) and $\mathcal{Z}_{\beta}(n - |C|)$ (line 7), respectively, where $C$ in each iteration of the while loop (line 3) denotes the current state of clusters at some level of the tree.
+Intuitively-- if both functions are monotonically increasing, then $\alpha$ reduces as we get closer to $k$ clusters, tightening the fairness constraint, whereas $\beta$ increases as we get closer to $k$ clusters, loosening the distance constraint.

-Next, unlike traditional HAC algorithms, we now also maintain the proportion of protected group $g$ members for each possible cluster pair to be merged (line 10).
-Another distinction is the $P_g \in \{0,1\}^f$ and $P_g' \in \{0,1\}^f$ vectors, that help us keep track of how many protected groups for a potential cluster merge we have met the proportional fairness constraints for so far.
+Unlike traditional HAC algorithms, we maintain the proportion of protected group $g$ members for each possible cluster pair to be merged (line 10).
+Another distinction is the $P_g \in \{0,1\}^f$ and $P_g' \in \{0,1\}^f$ vectors, that help us keep track of how many protected groups for a potential cluster merge have met the proportional fairness constraints.
 If $P_g' = 1$ we have met the proportionality condition for group $g$ in this iteration, otherwise $P_g' = 0$. $P_g$ is the same but maintains global state-- that is, it keeps track of the same condition but for the \textit{best} cluster merge pair found so far.
-Thus, in line 11, we check to see if we have met $\alpha$-Proportional Fairness if clusters $c_i$ and $c_j$ were to be merged, and then appropriately set the value for $P_g'$.
+In line 11, we check to see if we have met $\alpha$-Proportional Fairness if clusters $c_i$ and $c_j$ were to be merged, and then appropriately set the value for $P_g'$.
 Next, once we have done this for all the groups (lines 9-12), we compare the current cluster pair with the \textit{best} cluster merge pair found so far (line 13).
-If the current cluster pair is a better choice, we proceed to checking for whether we improve on the minimum distance constraint (relaxed using $\beta$) on line 14, and then update variables accordingly.
+If the current cluster pair is a better choice, we check whether the minimum distance constraint is improved (relaxed using $\beta$) on line 14, and update variables accordingly.
 Gradually we build up the HAC tree and return it as $T_{fair}$.